TERMS AND CONDITIONS

 o They have agreed on the distribution of the prizes among the Team members.

 · It is up to each team to determine the distribution of the prizes among the team members.
-NZTE will discharge its obligations by delivering the prize to the Team Representative, and will not be liable for any dispute in respect of this distribution.
+NZTE and Datacom will discharge their obligations by delivering the prize to the Team Representative, and will not be liable for any dispute in respect of this distribution.

 Prizes will be given to teams who are awarded 1st, 2nd and 3rd place at the Event.
-The following are the indicative prizes, however, NZTE reserves the right to change these prizes at any time:
+Prizes will be announced closer to the date.

 Essentially, we ask you to be considerate of others, but you must comply with the following code of conduct: